XavierGrand/majora/README.md

 ---

-The pipeline `src/majora.nf` works a nextflow configuration file `src/nextflow.config`.
+The pipeline `src/majora.nf` works with a nextflow configuration file `src/nextflow.config`.
 The standard command for running the pipeline starts with:
 `nextflow ./src/majora.nf -c ./src/nextflow.config -profile <profile>`
-Followed with the appropriate input parameter which depends of the input type:
+Followed with the appropriate input parameter which depends on the input type:

 - `--fast5 <path_for_fast5>`
 - `--pod5 <path_for_pod5>`